-Bob Holt Old-Time Jig Dancing Competition featured at Old-Time Music, Ozark Heritage Festival
+Bob Holt National Jig Dancing Competition featured at Old-Time Music, Ozark Heritage Festival

-The two-day annual event in downtown West Plains, Mo., celebrates Ozarks music and culture.
+The annual event in downtown West Plains, MO celebrates Ozarks music and culture.
 Admission to all festival events is free.
-Festival hours are 3-10 p.m. both Friday and Saturday.
+Festival hours are 10 a.m. – 8 p.m.
+Friday and Saturday, with music beginning at noon.

-Jig dancing contestants will compete in four age divisions: Under age 17, age 18-50, age 51-70, and over age 70.
-No entry fee will be charged, and contestants can register to participate by contacting Kathleen Morrissey at the West Plains Council on the Arts, firstname.lastname@example.org or 417-293-7751.
+BOB HOLT JIG DANCE COMPETITION – Jig dancing contestants will compete in four age divisions: Under age 17, age 18-50, age 51-70, and over age 70.
+No entry fee will be charged, and contestants can register to participate on the day, or by contacting Kathleen Morrissey at the West Plains Council on the Arts, email@example.com or 417-293-7751.
 Over $500 in prizes will be awarded, organizers said.
 Cathy Marriott, Ava, Mo., a master artist with the Traditional Arts Apprenticeship Program of the Missouri Folks Arts Program, will be the competition’s emcee.

 Within the southern folk tradition, there are several styles of solo, freestyle dances, organizers said.
 Flatfooting and buckdancing are two of the most common forms.
 In the Ozarks, the term “jig” is frequently used to describe this style of dance.